lydavid/MusicSearch/docs/all_features.md

 - Recording: submit the recording without album data
 - Release: single track: submit its recording with the release as the album
 - Release: multiple tracks: submit all selected tracks' recordings with the release as the album
+  - To do this, click the track number, or long-click the track, then click the more actions ellipses, then submit listens

 ## Local Database